-Like a beautiful new rose bud the new decade begins.
-But it is a sombre morning today to wake to the shock of the plight of thousands of people in bushfire regions of Australia who are stranded and frightened on the South Coast of Nsw and Victoria.
+As a beautiful new rosebud, the new decade begins.
+But it is a sombre morning today to wake to the shock of the plight of thousands of people in bushfire regions of Australia who are stranded and frightened on the South Coast of NSW and Victoria.
 It is hard to be cheerful when so many people are in such dire situations across the country.
-There has been a massive number of properties burnt down in the ravage of intense fire conditions and tragically many lives lost as well in recent days.
+There have been many properties burnt down in the ravage of intense fire conditions and tragically many lives lost as well in recent days.
 A terribly sad way to start what should have been a wonderful celebration for the New Year of 2020.

-Australia is a resilient country though, and what is uplifting to see and read are all the wonderful stories of the spirit and community of those impacted by the devastation of the fires.
+Australia is a resilient country, and what is uplifting to see and read are all the wonderful stories of the spirit and community of those impacted by recent fires.
 Stories of the skill, bravery, selflessness of the firefighters and the emergency services.
-People coming together to help in a myriad of ways who demonstrate the Australian strength of character and show our huge capacity to recover from traumatic events and to bounce back as a nation.
-Our community spirit is inexhaustible and the volunteers truly amazing in their dedication to do everything they can to save lives and property.
+People coming together to help in a myriad of ways demonstrate the Australian strength of character and show our huge capacity to recover from traumatic events and bounce back as a nation.
+Our community spirit is inexhaustible, and the volunteers truly amazing in their dedication, doing everything they can to save lives and property.
 This is uplifting and very inspiring.

 This morning I read a message from my brother saying “let us hope the year ahead is less flame and more rain”.
 Perfect I thought, that is all we want and all we need – Rain across the country and lots of it.

 For each thorn, there’s a rosebud..For each twilight -a dawn..For each trial- the strength to carry on..For each storm cloud – a rainbow..For each shadow – the sun..For each parting – sweet memories when sorrow done.Ralph Waldo Emerson